//

 Bank director dishonest acts

-Represented insurer on $10 million financial institution bond claim involving alleged dishonest acts of director in capacity as the banks largest borrower.
-Bullivant's victory on summary judgment was reversed by the Ninth Circuit Court of Appeals, but led to a very favorable settlement for insurer.
+Represented insurer on $10 million financial institution bond claim involving alleged dishonest acts of director in capacity as the bank’s largest borrower.

 Lender liability claim by bridge lender

-Representation of insurer on coverage claims under director and officer and lender liability policies with regard to claims brought against insured bank by bridge lender and borrower.
+Represented insurer on coverage claims under director and officer and lender liability policies with regard to claims brought against insured bank by bridge lender and borrower.
 Prevailed on summary judgment.
 Judgment on bridge lender claim affirmed by the Ninth Circuit Court of Appeals.
-Claim involving borrower remanded and favorably settled for insurer.

 License and miscellaneous bonds